YALDAKHOSHPEY/Burger_Builder/README.md

 ## 📜 License

-This project is under the **Yalda & Vida Fun License**:
+This project is licensed under the **Yalda & Vida Fun License**:
-You may fork, remix, and share your burger as long as you:
+You may fork, remix, and share your burger creations as long as you:

 * Credit **Yalda & Vida**
-* Keep it friendly & fun
+* Keep it friendly and fun
 * Respect all burger preferences (yes, even pineapple 🍍)

 [View License](LICENCE)